Sema4AI/gallery/actions/microsoft-sharepoint/README.md

 upload this file to alerts-dev-tommi
 ```

->The file was uploaded successfully.
+> The file was uploaded successfully.
 You can find the file at the following location:
 >
->File Name: molkky-game-rules.pdf
+> File Name: molkky-game-rules.pdf
->Location: Shared documents
+> Location: Shared documents

 ## Authorization

 In order to use the action package you need to go into https://portal.azure.com and register new Azure Entra ID (formerly Azure AD) application.
 Follow the detailed instructions [here](https://sema4.ai/docs/actions/auth/microsoft).

-Grant the application necessary scopes to use actions.
+Scopes in use:

     - Files.Read
     - Files.Read.All